ng-Classic/ng-classic/docs/DEVELOPER.md

 Bazel is used as the primary tool for building and testing Angular.

-To see how to run and debug Angular tests locally please refer to the Bazel [Testing Angular](./BAZEL.md#testing-angular) section.
+To see how to run and debug Angular Classictests locally please refer to the Bazel [Testing Angular](./BAZEL.md#testing-angular) section.

 Note that you should execute all test suites before submitting a PR to GitHub (`yarn test //packages/...`).